Korean punctuation: Tone markings

 The writers of the Haerye designed this system because they thought that Middle Korean had tones, similar to those of Chinese.
 However, a number of modern scholars disagree with this.
 Several argue that Middle Korean was a pitch-accent language that had pitches, possibly two: high and low.

 Several scholars have argued that the tone marking system was overly influenced by Chinese linguistics.
 Lee and Ramsey emphasize that, while the tone system was not perfectly suited to Korean, it was and is still useful and "accurately [represents] the Korean data".

 Tone markings were widespread until their decline in the 16th century.
 Kim-Renaud argues that, by this point, pitches were relatively predictable, and thus marking them was redundant.
 Lee and Ramsey argue that, by the early part of that century, the same characters received different tone markings when compared to past texts, which indicates that the pitch system was in flux.
 By the 1580s, texts were being produced without tone markings.
 Sohn argues that all vowels that had a rising tone became long, whereas vowels with a high or low tone remained short.

 Punctuation for transcriptions of foreign languages

 Some texts, when using Hangul to transcribe foreign languages, used a variety of relatively unique punctuation for various purposes.
 Some commonalities were identified by linguist Sven Osterkamp.
 For several Hangul works on the Manchu and Mongolian languages, circles were used as diacritics to indicate unusual pronunciation.
 Also, as Hangul originally did not have spaces, Hangul transcriptions of Manchu and Mongolian indicated where spaces were in Manchu or Mongolian scripts using comma-like marks (resembling 、) to the lower right of the preceding character.

 Some Hangul works on Japanese borrowed the dakuten diacritic from the Japanese script to indicate voicing.

 Modern

 The modern Korean punctuation system is largely based on European punctuation, with the use of periods, commas, and question marks.
-Modern Korean is typically written horizontally using European punctuation.
-However, when it is written vertically, Korean writing tends to follow East Asian punctuation which includes ⟨。⟩ as a period, ⟨、⟩ as a comma, and ⟨『...』⟩ as quotation marks.